-HelioCampus’ own Director of Data Science, Renee Teate, recently wrote a book: SQL for Data Scientists: A Beginner's Guide for Building Datasets for Analysis.
-We sat down with her to learn more about why she wanted to write a book, what readers can expect to learn, how it applies to her work at HelioCampus and more.
+Renee has found more than one way to share her years worth of experience with other data lovers and learners.
+One of her most recent projects was the publication of her book: SQL for Data Scientists: A Beginner's Guide for Building Datasets for Analysis.
+We sat down with Renee to learn more about why she wanted to write a book, what readers can expect to learn, how it applies to her work at HelioCampus, and more.
 Check out our conversation with her below:

 Q: What made you want to write a book?

 A: It's exciting to be able to share some of the knowledge I've gained over my career with data science learners, and I was happy that Wiley approached me to propose a topic for a book.
 I proposed SQL for Data Scientists, because SQL is the one skill that I've used throughout my entire career - from database design and development to data analysis to data science - and there's no sign that it's going away anytime soon.
 In fact, SQL is one of the most frequently mentioned requirements on current data science job postings.
 But many older SQL books are written for people in other data roles, like Database Administrators, so I chose to highlight a subset of SQL skills that I use most often as a Data Scientist.

 I also have heard from graduates of new data science and analytics degree programs that their coursework focuses on predictive modeling, but their assignments in school start with a pre-made dataset, while in the "real world", data scientists often have to develop their own datasets from large data sources.
 So I wanted to provide a resource with information to help fill that gap that many apparently end up trying to teach themselves in a hurry on the job.

 Q: Did you learn anything new or interesting while writing it?